SeeedDocument/Seeed-WiKi/docs/Grove/Display/I2C_LCD.md

 **PS:**

-1. For more details about liary install please refer to http://www.arduino.cc/en/Guide/Liaries.
+1. For more details about library install please refer to http://www.arduino.cc/en/Guide/Liaries.
 2. If you encounter other problems during the use, please refer to the User Manual for help.
 If you can't solve it, please contact us.